MaterializeInc/materialize/doc/user/content/transform-data/patterns/partition-by.md

     INSERT INTO events VALUES (now(), 'world');
     ```

-1. Run a select statement against the data sometime in the next few minutes.
+1. Run a select statement against the data within the next five minutes.
 This should return only the more recent of the two rows.
     ```mzsql
     SELECT * FROM events WHERE event_ts + '2 minutes' > mz_now();
     ```